Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-In AreaSearch's latest postcode level ATO data released for financial year ending June 30, 2023, Coromandel Valley's median income among taxpayers was $60,261, with an average of $74,245.
-This is higher than the national average.
-In comparison, Greater Adelaide had a median income of $54,808 and an average of $66,852.
-Based on Wage Price Index growth of 8.8% since financial year ending June 30, 2023, current estimates for Coromandel Valley would be approximately $65,564 (median) and $80,779 (average) as of September 2025.
-According to the 2021 Census figures, household, family, and personal incomes in Coromandel Valley rank highly nationally, between the 77th and 80th percentiles.
-Income analysis shows that the largest segment comprises 34.7% earning $1,500 - $2,999 weekly (1,603 residents), aligning with the regional trend where this cohort also represents 31.8%.
-A significant 33.6% earn above $3,000 weekly, indicating prosperity and robust local economic activity.
+AreaSearch released postcode level ATO data for financial year 2023 on Coromandel Valley.
+The suburb's median income among taxpayers was $60,261 with an average of $74,245.
+Nationally, this is higher than the average.
+In Greater Adelaide, the median was $54,808 and the average was $66,852.
+Based on Wage Price Index growth since financial year 2023, current estimates for Coromandel Valley are approximately $66,390 (median) and $81,796 (average) as of March 2026.
+According to the 2021 Census, household, family, and personal incomes in Coromandel Valley rank highly nationally, between the 77th and 80th percentiles.
+Income analysis shows that the largest segment comprises 34.7% earning $1,500 - $2,999 weekly (1,616 residents), similar to the regional trend where this cohort represents 31.8%.
+Notably, 33.6% earn above $3,000 weekly, indicating prosperity and robust local economic activity.
 After housing costs, residents retain 87.6% of their income, reflecting strong purchasing power.
 The area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income